 What are the benefits of employee stipends?

-Recent benefits research shows that employees are reevaluating what they value most at work.
-Forbes Advisor reported in late 2024 that almost half of American workers are not satisfied with their benefits, and one in 10 would take a pay cut to access better ones.
+Benefits still play a major role in how employees evaluate their jobs.
+Forbes Advisor found that nearly half of American workers were not satisfied with their current benefits, and one in 10 would take a pay cut to access better benefits.
 A separate Economist Impact study found that 70% of U.S. workers would switch jobs for a better benefits package.

-So, what exactly are the benefits for companies and employees?
+So, what are the benefits for companies and employees?
 Let’s dig in.

 Why are stipends more flexible than point-solution benefits?